Q-back/MyClineRules/Workflows/plan_with_me.md

 # plan_with_me.md
-You plan must include following sections:
+Your plan must include following sections:

 ## Problem
 What's the problem we're working on?